OriginProtocol/security/templates/Contract-Code-Review.md

 #### Black magic

 - [ ] Does not contain `selfdestruct`
-- [ ] Does not use `delegatecall` outside of proxying
-- [ ] (If an implementation contract were to call delegatecall under attacker control, it could call selfdestruct the implementation contract, leading to calls through the proxy silently succeeding, even though they were failing.)
+- [ ] Does not use `delegatecall` outside of proxying. _If an implementation contract were to call delegatecall under attacker control, it could call selfdestruct the implementation contract, leading to calls through the proxy silently succeeding, even though they were failing._
 - [ ] Address.isContract should be treated as if could return anything at any time, because that's reality.

 #### Overflow

-- [ ] Code is solidity version > 0.8
+- [ ] Code is solidity version >= 0.8.0
 - [ ] Check that all for loops use uint256

 #### Proxy

-- [ ] Make sure proxy implementation contracts don't initialize storage variable state on variable declaration, instead do it do it in an initialize function.
+- [ ] No storage variable initialized at definition when contract used as a proxy implementation.

+#### Events
+- [ ] All state changing functions emit events

 ## Medium Checks

 #### Rounding
 - [ ] Contract rounds in the protocols favor
 - [ ] Contract does not have bugs from loosing rounding precision
+- [ ] Code correctly multiplies before division
 - [ ] Contract does not have bugs from zero or near zero amounts

 #### Dependencies